Your Cart

 These homemade protein bars will last up to one week and need to be stored in an airtight container in the refrigerator.

-Consider this your base recipe.
-You may also try these variations.
+Above is your base recipe.
+You may also try these variations:

-• Instead of the maple syrup, use a sugar-free pancake syrup.
+• Keto protein bars: Instead of the maple syrup, use a sugar-free pancake syrup.
 Ideally one featuring monk fruit.

 Other Homemade Protein Bar Recipes